-XV.
+XIV.
 Conclusion

-Education is critical to a young person's success, and it is a constitutional right in Washington.
-When a child or youth in your care misbehaves or has problems in school, have confidence in him or her and be an advocate.
+Education is critical to a young person's success, and it is a right in Washington.
+When a student misbehaves or has problems in school, have confidence in him or her and be an advocate.
 Help the student get back on track and back into an educational program.